talsraviv/from-thinking-to-coding/2-create-a-plan/plan-structure.md

 ## Design decisions

-For design quality principles, see `@engineering-principles/simple-made-easy.md`
+For system design quality principles, important to incorporate @engineering-principles/

+For agent self-sufficiency patterns, important to incorporate @self-sufficiency/

 ## Remember